zeke/audiobook-revamper/README.md

 # Audiobook Revamper

-Use AI models to shorten audiobooks and renarrate them in a custom voice.
+Use AI to shorten an re-narrate audiobooks.

 ⚠️ This is a prototype.
 Your mileage may vary. ⚠️